skyzyx/rg35xx-garlicos-macos-instructions/docs/bios-garlicos-retroarch.en_us.md

 This applies to **Neo Geo arcade games**, **Neo Geo console games**, **Neo Geo CD games**.
 Sometimes the Neo Geo emulator looks for BIOS files in the same directory as the game, and sometimes it looks in the `BIOS/` directory.

-1. Inside the `ROMS/Roms` folder, create a new subfolder called `NEOGEO` if it doesn't already exist.
+1. Inside the `ROMS/Roms` folder, create a new subfolder called `NEOGEO` if it doesn’t already exist.

     1. **Copy** (not move) `ROMS/BIOS/neogeo.zip` to `ROMS/Roms/NEOGEO/neogeo.zip`.